 It is essential to form the company early and to document the formation, the ownership, and the agreed arrangements among the shareholders.
 All of this can be done cheaply by professional corporate service providers, but to make sure that it is done properly, taking into account the current and future needs of the startup, as well as the preferences of the founders (and investors), it is advisable to speak to a startup lawyer first.

 5. Not engaging legal council

 Smart business owners know that it is better to involve a professional legal counsel earlier than later and that fixing legal mistakes is more expensive than preventing them.
 Downloading free document templates on the internet can save money in the short term, but can lead to all sorts of problems in the future: the documents may not be suitable for industry or jurisdiction, may be outdated, etc. Though legal advice is not cheap, it is possible to find it all over the price spectrum.
 Moreover, lawyers often provide pro bono and free brief legal clinics and can even make special arrangements for startups.

 Online subscription to customizable legal templates with ad-hoc legal advice, such as OLN Online, is also an easy-to-budget and easy-to-use solution.

 If you need more hands-on assistance with your legal issues, we recommend that you contact one of us at OLN.
-We have decades of experience advising founders and investors about emerging businesses and can provide all of the advice you will need for your contracts and other arrangements.
+We have decades of experience advising founders and investors about emerging businesses and can provide the advice you need for your contracts and other arrangements.

-If you have any questions regarding your contract needs or other legal issues, feel free to contact email@example.com for advice.
+If you have any questions regarding your contract needs or other legal issues, feel free to contact us for advice.